In my childhood, I adopted a puppy that changed my life and attitude towards animals. I have since become a lifelong animal lover.

 Fennec foxes have long coats that are thick and soft.
 Their colors usually range from white to cream, and they have bushy black-tipped tails.
 They also have very large ears that are useful for hunting prey and dispelling heat.

 The majority of fennec foxes live in the Sahara Desert in North Africa, but there are also others that can be found in Northern Morocco as well as near Nigeria, Chad, and Kuwait.

-These creatures are used to the desert life.
+These creatures are used to desert life, which is why they are known as "desert foxes."
 They are adept at camouflage and running in the sand.
-They do not mind the terrain and the extreme heat.
+They do not mind the terrain and extreme heat.
 In fact, they are able to survive without drinking water for long periods.
-They get most of their water supply from the food that they eat.
-Speaking of food, what do fennec foxes eat?
-In general, fennec foxes can eat the following:

 Anything except leafy greens and carrots